Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 On the other hand, you will usually get a healthier dog this way.
 Mixed breeds tend to have fewer issues with their health than purebreds.

-How Big Do Miniature Border Collies Get?
+How Big do Miniature Border Collies Get?

 Miniature Border Collie – What is their Temperament?